happybono/SonataSmooth/README.md

 ### v5.3.0.0
 #### December 08, 2025
 > Application preferences are now automatically saved when the `SonataSmooth` application `closes` or when the user presses the `Save button` in the settings panel.
 These values are seamlessly reloaded at startup, allowing users to continue their work without interruption and ensuring a consistent environment across sessions.<br><br>
-> Introduced the **Gaussian Weighted Median Filter (GMMF)**, providing advanced smoothing and correction capabilities.
+> Introduced the **Gaussian Weighted Median Filter (GWMF)**, providing advanced smoothing and correction capabilities.
 This method enhances data fidelity by reducing noise while preserving critical signal characteristics, offering more accurate results for complex workflows.<br><br>
 > A new `Restore to Default` button has been added to the settings interface, enabling users to quickly revert configurations to their original baseline values.
 This improves usability and reduces friction when experimenting with different settings.<br><br>
 > Various minor bugs have been fixed, and overall usability has been refined to deliver a smoother, more reliable user experience.